chtenb/fate/README.md

 Todo
 ====
 SHORT TERM
+- ErrorChecking/ErrorMode
+  - Can we remove the while(callable) part from normal mode?
+  - Set next/prev doc as default allowed commands in Mode
 - Make it possible to use movedown/up as narrowing selectors
 - Selectaround
 - Gui integration communication (windowsize)